Click in a link to be taken to the entry below:

 Deadline extensions must be sought in advance of the scheduled deadline and will be granted only in the following circumstances:

 The project or paper has changed so that either the subject matter is substantially different or the work needed to complete the original project, due to a change in the scope of the project or the contemplated depth of analysis, is significantly greater than was contemplated by both the student and the instructor at the time the project or course began.
 If the student has initiated the change in the nature of the project, the change must have been brought to the attention of the instructor and agreed to by him or her before the end of the semester in which the course or project was begun.
 In addition, the student must satisfy the instructor that he or she has made substantial progress toward completion of required work, meaning that most of the necessary research has been completed and a general organizational scheme for the paper exists.
 Documentation for the assistant dean for academic services shall include a brief statement of the work completed and the organizational scheme to be followed in writing the paper, together with a statement that the instructor has reviewed the student’s application and is in agreement with the statements made therein.
-If an extension is granted, a realistic date for the completion of the written work will be established at that time.
+If an extension is granted, a realistic date for the completion of the written work while permitting enough time to meet the law school’s grading deadline will be established at that time.

 D. LATE SUBMISSIONS